Certified Dental Assisting

-Our Dental Assisting certificate of proficiency program is a great first step in your career in dental health care.
-Dental assistants greatly increase the efficiency of the dentist in the delivery of quality oral health care and are valuable members of the dental care team.
+Our Certified Dental Assisting certificate of proficiency program is a great first step in your career in dental health care.
+Certified dental assistants greatly increase the efficiency of the dentist in the delivery of quality oral health care and are valuable members of the dental care team.

 Come join our expert faculty and learn in our state-of-the-art facilities the basic level patient care, administrative duties, and laboratory functions.

 We'll also teach you how to assist a dentist engaged in performing general dentistry practices such as diagnostic, operative, preventive and other dental procedures.
 The time to become a certified dental assistant is now!

 Graduates who successfully pass the Dental Assisting National Board are eligible to apply for licensure in the state where they plan to practice.

 The challenges presented by a career in dental assisting provide many opportunities for professional growth and personal achievement.
 Qualified dental assistants are in high demand.
 The time to become a dental assistant is now!
 Employment is expected to grow 25 percent over the next few years, so job prospects are on the rise.
 Dental assistants greatly increase the efficiency of the dentist in the delivery of quality oral health care and are valuable members of the dental care team.
 Come start your career with us!

 How to Apply